billtr0n/parallel_processing/README.md

-pytaskmanager
+parallel processing for simulations
 ---
-offline processing module for working on simulations.  development mostly stopped on this to work on pyorogeny which attempts to put these processing routines inside of a web application.
+offline processing module for working on simulations. implements a worker based queue to allow for parallel processing of simulations.  started out as the framework to an application that creates specific data products from simulations.

 ### Getting Started
 Eventually we will have a script that will install all the requirements via pip that a user can use.
 Also a few examples of how to run the code go here as code blocks.